The Singer 4432 Heavy Duty is an affordably priced sewing machine that can work with more fabrics than your typical budget model.

 One quilter was also displeased that the needle could only be in the left or right position, and not as centred as they wanted.

 Let’s be real here: it’s a super cheap, heavy duty machine.
-It’s by no means perfect, but it certainly gets the job done and offers great value for money.
+It’s by no means perfect, but it gets the job done – most of the time – and offers great value for money.

 Not the Most Attractive Machine

 With its light gray exterior, the white writing on the top knobs can make it difficult to see which button is which — especially if you’re short sighted.

 The coloring also really manages to underline the industrial qualities of the machine, but doesn’t sell itself well in terms of attractiveness.

 No offence to whoever designed it, but we wouldn’t be buying the Singer 4432 for its looks…